-Before beginning any behavioural change project it is essential that we first understand the nature and context of the challenge.
+- Before beginning any behavioural change project it is essential that we understand the nature and context of the challenge.
 To ensure this stage is not missed out the Behavioural Insights Team created a standard methodology for developing projects.
-This comprises four steps:

 - Define the behaviour that is to be targeted, how it can be measured accurately and how big a shift in behaviour would make the intervention economically viable.

 - Immerse yourself in the problem by observing the location and people engaging in the behaviour to understand the context.
-It’s important to understand how the people involved perceive the problem and use this to help you identify insights and create appropriate and practical interventions.
+It’s important to understand how people perceive the problem.
+Use this to help identify insights and create appropriate and practical interventions.
 Practitioners sometimes create behavioural maps to assist with this process.